slimphp/Slim-Website/docs/cookbook/database-eloquent.md

 ---
-title: Adding a Database ORM
+title: Using Eloquent with Slim
 ---

 You can use a database ORM such as [Eloquent](https://laravel.com/docs/5.1/eloquent) to connect your SlimPHP application to a database.